Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_native_apps/getting_started_with_native_apps.md

 CREATE APPLICATION NATIVE_APP_QUICKSTART_APP FROM application package NATIVE_APP_QUICKSTART_PACKAGE using version V1 patch 0;
 ```

-When it finishes running, it is going to show you a link to open the app directly, or alternatively you should see the app NATIVE_APP_QUICKSTART_APP listed under Apps in the UI.
+When it finishes running, it is going to show you a link to open the app directly.
+Alternatively, you can see the NATIVE_APP_QUICKSTART_APP listed under Apps in the UI.

 <!-- ------------------------ -->
 ## Run the Streamlit App